What are journal articles?

-To find a specific e-journal, please check the Library's e-journals A-Z list:
+To find a specific e-journal, please check the Library's Journal Search:

-If you can't access an article online, this could be because the university doesn't subscribe to the journal in which it was published.
-In that case, check if the library holds the journal in printed (i.e. hardcopy) format.
+If you can't access an article online, this could be because the university doesn't subscribe to the e-journal in which it was published.
+In that case, check if the library holds the journal in printed format (also known as "hardcopy").
 This is often the case for older journals.

-Search for the journal title (not the article title) on the library catalogue.
-If the library holds the journal in printed format, the catalogue will show you its location and the shelfmark.
+Search for the journal title (not the article title) on Library Search.
+If the library holds the journal in printed format, Library Search will show you its location and the shelfmark.
 If you are not sure where to find the journal, please ask for help at one of the Enquiry Desks.

 Printed journals are shelved on mobile shelving.
 The video below shows how you can operate the mobile shelves.
 If you would like help with this, please ask at one of the Enquiry Desks:

 The library's e-journals and databases can be accessed both on and off-campus.